RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Method

 \section{Method}

 To effectively optimize adversarial text generation against black-box RAG systems, we propose RIPRAG, an end-to-end framework that enhances attack efficacy through a reinforcement learning mechanism with composite rewards.
-Figure~\ref{flowchart} provides an overview of the proposed RIPRAG framework.
-This decoupling mitigates reward sparsity and policy instability, enabling stable convergence toward high-success-rate adversarial injections.
+Figure~\ref{flowchart} presents the RIPRAG framework for adversarial RAG poisoning.
+Starting from a target question-answer pair, the Poisoning SLM generates a poisoned document that misattributes the answer and injects it into the RAG database.
+During query processing, the RAG system retrieves this document, producing an incorrect answer.
+The RLBF module then optimizes the Poisoning SLM via a feedback-driven loop, using attack rewards and similarity rewards to iteratively refine the poisoning strategy.